Radityofajar/Wicom_woojoo/README.md

 ### postproc.py
 This is the main program to run the anomaly detection using postprocess features by IoT.own Coxlab.
+(nb: flow_postproc.py is similar with postproc.py but more readable and easily modify)

   Step 1: Prepare the initial model using model_init.py